-How to Maximize Speed, Quality and Cost Savings
+How to Maximize Speed, Quality, and Cost Savings

 Exceptional products start with exceptional programming.
 Mass programming is one of the important stages in the final product build and release.

 This white paper shares information to help engineers involved in the industry of eMMC device programming.
-It summaries the basic specification that all eMMC devices follow including device architecture, bus protocols, modes, data read/write, and production state awareness.
+It summarizes the basic specification that all eMMC devices follow including device architecture, bus protocols, modes, data read/write, and production state awareness.

 The white paper also lists the criteria decision-makers should consider when evaluating the effectiveness of their Universal Programming equipment.
 The quality and efficiency of programming equipment affect the quality and cost of the final product as well as time to market.

 Over the past decade, the demand for high-density, nonvolatile memories with a small footprint has increased dramatically.
 Two of the most popular markets driving this demand are handheld devices and automotive.
 Demand for handheld devices continues to drive the research for high-density, low power, low-cost, high-speed, nonvolatile memories while maintaining a small footprint.
 NAND-type flash memory is the perfect match for such a market.
 The increased consumer demand for high-tech features in automobiles, such as infotainment systems, is also a big driver of demand for high-density NAND-based devices.